Basic Usage

 }

-When encoding a request containing the above default values to the peer,
+When encoding requests containing the above default values to the peer,

-• For map generic, it will automatically add k-v pairs with the above field names as keys and default values as values.
+- For map generic, it will automatically add the above field names as keys, default values as values k-v pairs;

-• For http generic, it will set the default value at the field where the response annotation is located.
+- For http generic, it will set default values at response annotation fields.

-Each generic client/server uses the last service definition by default.
-You can specify a particular service to parse with the following code:
+Each generic client/server defaults to using the last service definition, you can specify parsing specific service through the following code:

 import "github.com/cloudwego/kitex/pkg/generic"